-We added to the Heathrow Funding 7.125% 2024 bond during the month as well, as spreads (the extra yield offered above gilts to compensate for the risk of default) widened.
+We added to our junior credit during the month, as spreads (the extra yield offered above gilts to compensate for the risk of default) widened.
+These included the Nationwide Building Society 5.875% Perpetual-2024 and NatWest 5.125% Perpetual bonds.